 Using email background images

 Want to see how to add a background image in your email quickly?
-Watch our video tutorial and follow along our detailed steps below:
+Watch our video tutorial and follow along step-by-step below:

 Choose an email template